pik/isaac-jl/README.md

-This is a port of ISAAC a fast CSPRNG from C, written by Bob Jenkins - his site and original code may be found here http://burtleburtle.net/bob/rand/isaacafa.html.
+This is a port of ISAAC a fast CSPRNG from C, the original C code (by Bob Jenkins) may be found here http://burtleburtle.net/bob/rand/isaacafa.html.

 Usage:

 ``julia>rng = Isaac64(seed)``